-If you haven’t reported the issue to Apple, then give it a try to the below-listed workarounds; it might be possible one of these solutions fix the problem.
+If you haven’t reported the issue to Apple yet, try the workarounds listed below.
+There’s a good chance one of these solutions could fix the problem for you.

 Fix Apple Music App Crashing, Quits Unexpectedly on Mac, MacBook